 When you’ve got more debt than you can keep up with, and you’re having a hard time making your monthly payments, a debt consolidation program can offer relief.
-At Debt Reduction Services, we offer a debt consolidation program to help people consolidate their debts into one lower monthly payment so that they can get back in control of their finances.
-Here you’ll learn all about how debt consolidation programs work, so that you can decide if enrolling in a debt consolidation program is right for you.
+At Debt Reduction Services, we offer help for people struggling with credit card debt and other financial difficulties so that they can get back in control of their finances.
+Here you’ll learn all about debt consolidation programs, and how they work, so that you can decide if enrolling in one is right for you.

 What is a Debt Consolidation Program?

-A debt consolidation program (also called a debt management program or debt management plan) is a formal plan to restructure and pay off your debt.
-It’s a service that involves combining multiple loans into one single monthly payment.
-This typically involves a Non-profit company managing the plan and negotiating on your behalf with your creditors.
+A debt consolidation program is a service that involves a formal plan to restructure and pay off your debt by combining multiple loans (primarily credit cards) into one single monthly payment.
+This typically involves a nonprofit company who manages the plan and negotiates on your behalf with your creditors.
 These negotiations include things such as waived penalties and fees and/or a lower interest rate.
-You will then make a single monthly payment to the debt management company, who will distribute the funds to your creditors.
+You will then make a single monthly payment to the nonprofit company, who will distribute the funds to your original lender.

-The primary goal of a debt consolidation program is to help you eliminate your debt for good and to save money in the process, after which all of your accounts would be reported as “paid-as-agreed.”
+The primary goal is to help you eliminate your debt for good and to save you money in the process, after which all of your accounts would be reported as “paid-as-agreed.”

-While the two terms are often confused and interchanged, there is a significant difference between a debt consolidation program, and a debt consolidation loan (there is more to understand about how debt consolidation works).
-A debt consolidation loan (as opposed to a program) is exactly that, a new loan that gets used to pay off other loans or forms of debt.
-A debt consolidation program however is a service which negotiates fees, lower interest rates, and pays off your debts where they are.
+While the two terms are often confused and interchanged, there is a significant difference between the two (you can learn even more about how debt consolidation works here).
+A consolidation loan (as opposed to a program) is exactly that, a new loan that gets used to pay off other loans or forms of debt.
+A debt consolidation program however is a service which negotiates fees, lower interest rates, and pays off your debts where they are over time.

-They also differ in that a debt management program is typically done through a nonprofit credit counseling agency and includes financial education to ensure the client is empowered to make healthier decisions for financial stability long after they finish repaying their debt.
+They also differ in that a DMP is typically done through a nonprofit credit counseling agency and includes financial education (including how to budget) to ensure the client is empowered to make healthier decisions for financial stability long after they finish repaying their loans.